 •Skin toner — German chamomile oil has astringent properties, which makes it ideal for pore-cleansing treatment.
 Simply add the essential oil to your own homemade facial cleanser and apply using cotton balls.

 Some of the most important chemical components of German chamomile oil are sesquiterpenes, 36 flavonoids, coumarins and polyacetylenes.
 Other constituents include chamazulene (which has antiseptic capabilities), as well as 28 terpenoids and 52 additional compounds with potential pharmacological activity that gives it antimicrobial and fungistatic capabilitiesfarnesene, sesquiterpenes, cadinene, furfural, spanthulenol, and proazulenes (matricarin and matricin).3

-Chamazulene (or azulen when isolated), which provides German chamomile oil its deep bluish color, is formed from matricin during steam distillation.
+Chamazulene (or azulen when isolated), which provides German chamomile oil its deep bluish colour, is formed from matricin during steam distillation.
 Prolonged storage and light exposure destroys this effect.
-This often results in a lighter blue color, which can turn into a pale green, yellow or even brown shade.
+This often results in a lighter blue colour, which can turn into a pale green, yellow or even brown shade.